boimolongs/alx-system_engineering-devops/0x00-shell_basics/README.md

 4 - display content of files in long format including hidden files 5 - display files with groupbys
 6 - Create directory in /tmp folder
+7 - Move the file betty from /tmp/ to /tmp/my_first_directory